 Employment Status: You can be a salaried employee, self-employed individual, entrepreneur, farmer, or trader

-The rate of a gold loan per gram can be influenced by several key factors that vary daily.
+The gold loan rate per gram can be influenced by several key factors that vary daily.
 Here are the main factors that affect the gold loan rate per gram today:

 The purity of gold is one of the key factors determining the loan amount you can receive.
 In simple terms, it refers to the proportion of pure gold in the item you pledge.
-For example, a 24K gold coin or bar contains 99.9% pure gold with no alloys mixed in, meaning you’ll receive a higher per gram rate when pledging gold coins.
+For example, a 24K gold coin or bar contains 99.9% pure gold with no alloys mixed in, meaning you’ll receive a higher per gram rate when pledging this gold coin compared to a 22K gold that has 91.6% pure gold.

 However, jewellery cannot be made from pure gold alone, so it is mixed with other metals to create an alloy.
 The purity of the gold will depend on how much other metal is added.
 For instance, gold jewellery is often made from 22K gold, which is stamped with ‘916’ to indicate it contains 91.6% pure gold.
 In contrast, 18K gold has a lower purity, so the per gram rate offered will be lower.

 The first factor in determining your gold loan rate per gram is the current market price of gold.
 If you approach a lender on a day when gold prices are high, you could receive a larger loan for the same amount of gold.
-Therefore, it’s a smart idea to keep track of gold prices regularly if you’re considering taking out a loan against your gold.
+Hence, keeping track of gold prices can be useful when planning to take a loan against gold.

-Both banks and Non-Banking Financial Companies (NBFCs) offer gold loans, and as a borrower, your main objective is often to secure the highest loan amount possible.
+Both banks and Non-Banking Financial Companies (NBFCs) offer gold loans, and as a borrower, your main objective is often to secure the highest possible loan amount at lowest possible interest.
 Before selecting a lender, it's essential to understand the differences between what banks and NBFCs offer in their gold loan products.

 | Features | NBFCs | Banks |